 How Much Does A Dose Of Demerol Cost On The Street?

-Demerol also comes in a syrup form or an injectable form, although you are unlikely to see the injectable form on the street.
+Demerol also comes in an injectable form, although you are unlikely to see the injectable form on the street.

 Cost Of Demerol On The Street Vs. Pharmacy Price

-- less than $1 for both a 50 mg tablet or 50 ml of syrup
+- a 50 mg tablet or 50 ml of syrup is less than $1

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.